-In its responsibility for a number of programme functions, the ACMA is required to undertake significant research and analysis of the communications environment.
-The Department has found this to include strategic market/environment scanning research36, in addition to research that informs the agency's rule-making37, its compliance and enforcement activity, and also research pieces that reflect on the effectiveness of governing frameworks38.
+In its responsibility for a number of program functions, the ACMA is required to undertake significant research and analysis of the communications environment.
+The Department has found this to include strategic market/environment scanning research, in addition to research that informs the agency's rule-making, its compliance and enforcement activity, and also research pieces that reflect on the effectiveness of governing frameworks.

-However, these priorities on strategic market/environment scanning are not effectively focused, as they neither reflect on the ACMA's regulatory role and responsibilities, nor sufficiently focus on the emerging issues for its role as a regulator.
+However, these priorities on strategic market/environment scanning are not effectively focused, as they neither reflect the ACMA's regulatory role and responsibilities, nor sufficiently focus on the emerging issues for its role as a regulator.
 Further, the Department's Bureau of Communications Research (BCR) is a professional, independent, economic and statistical research unit which carries out analysis which supports the development of public policy by:

-- > Researching economic, market and technological developments; - > Analysing communications policy, trends and issues; - > Publishing communications data and research in an easy-to-read format so government, researchers and the public can use the information; and - > Working with stakeholders in the communications sector to support informed discussion on policy and regulatory issues.
+- > researching economic, market and technological developments - > analysing communications policy, trends and issues - > publishing communications data and research in an easy-to-read format so government, researchers and the public can use the information - > working with stakeholders in the communications sector to support informed discussion on policy and regulatory issues.